Saranshb/Data-Analytics-Project-SQL-PowerBI-GoogleSheets/README.md

 ## 📌 Note

 The Superstore dashboard includes a data pipeline where CSV data was processed in SQL (cleaning and derived columns) before being visualized in Power BI.

-If you want next:
-👉 I can help you **add 1–2 strong “insights” lines (this makes your BI project stand out massively)**